About the course

-- Observation and reflection: You will watch a teacher working with a class of children (This may be in the form of a short video).
-You will be asked to reflect on your observations and prepare a response to specific questions.
+- Observation and reflection: You will watch a video of a teacher delivering learning to a class of children.
+You will be asked to reflect on your observations of the lesson and prepare a response to specific questions.

-- Maths test: Following the interview, you will be asked to complete a maths test similar to the QTS skills test.
+- Maths test: Following the interview, you will be asked to complete a Maths test.
 The result of the test will not affect the outcome of the interview, but we will use this as a benchmark to assess what further support you may need.

 How school placements work

 Placements for this route will be in either Early Years and Key Stage 1; Key Stage 1 and 2 or Upper and Lower Key Stage 2 (you are given the option to choose your preference).

 We work in partnership with over 40 schools in Newham and the surrounding boroughs.
 We aim to place our trainees in a school that is within 30 minutes commute by public transport.
 Due to our expansive partnership schools are never too far away.